the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-socials.md

 These characters make excellent introductions by following a helpful and informative format:
 - they state their name,
 - say what their background or goal is,
 - and then explain what someone can expect from an interaction with them.

 For example:
 > "Hi, I'm The Turing Way.
-I'm an online handbook to help people learn and do reproducible, ethical and collaborative data science.
+I'm an online handbook to help people learn and do reproducible, ethical, and collaborative data science.
-> I'm looking for collaborators on my guide to hosting inclusive events, do you have suggestions?"
+> I'm looking for collaborators on my guide to hosting inclusive research events, what is the best event you've ever been to?"

 Consider modelling the introduction format you would like attendees to use anytime you introduce yourself as organizers of the event, as well as asking any of the session moderators or facilitators to follow a recognizable format.